datasciencecampus/pprl_toolkit/.github/ISSUE_TEMPLATE/feature-idea.md

 Please be aware that, as the `pprl_toolkit` is an experimental package, ONS cannot promise to implement feature ideas.

-**Is your feature idea related to a problem?
-Please describe.**
+### Does your feature idea solve a problem?
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+If this applies to your idea, please provide a clear and concise description of what the problem is.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.